Docker, Cumbria: Population statistics

 The population in 2001 was 55.
 In the in 2011 census the parish was grouped with Lambrigg, the total population more than quadrupled.
 The population fluctuations in Docker can be seen in the graph showing the census data every 10 years since 1801.
 There was no census taken in 1941.
 This is most likely to have been down to a change in the boundaries of the Parish.
 It may have been thought having a parish with a population of 55 was not significant enough and as a result the council may have changed the boundaries to even out the distribution.

-The male population for Docker and Lambrigg was slightly higher than the female population according to the 2011 census.
-There was 135 males to 125 females.
+The male population for Docker and Lambrigg was slightly higher than the female population according to 2024 estimates.
+There was 157 males to 142 females.

 The number of people aged 16 and over with 5 or more GCSEs grade A–C (or equivalent) was 10.63%, 4.67% lower than the national average.